-The annual schedule of audits will be developed based on the risk assessment results and audit planning procedures.
-Other audit projects are added to the schedule as the Director becomes aware of issues requiring attention from internal audit resources or as requested or directed by senior management to address certain issues or areas.
+The BIA will develop an annual schedule of audits based on the risk assessment results and audit planning procedures.
+Other audit projects are added as the Director becomes aware of issues requiring attention from internal audit resources or as requested or directed by senior management to address certain issues or areas.
 Allegations of significant irregularities may be given priority over scheduled audits if immediate action is needed to protect LDE assets or for other urgent reasons.
 IIA Standards 2010